JFMnrke/Chronicle/CAPABILITIES.md

 Intensity and Silence

-Chronicle must never repeat the exact same suggestion twice.

-A possible sequence is:

-Offer a relevant opportunity.

-Reframe the value of beginning now.

-Reduce the proposed step.

-Stop.

-After repeated silence, Redirect sends the pattern to Understand and waits for a better conversation.
-The user controls the overall intensity of interventions.
+Redirect should be intentionally sparse.

+Chronicle does not treat every moment of inactivity, delay, or drift as an invitation to intervene.
+It should appear only when there is a meaningful reason to believe that an intervention may help restore awareness or reveal a viable route.

+When Chronicle offers a redirect, the user may accept it, reject it, ignore it, or configure when and how similar invitations should appear.

+Chronicle must not escalate pressure when an invitation is ignored.
+It should not repeat the same request, manufacture urgency, or keep offering increasingly persuasive versions of the same action.

+Silence is information.

+When invitations repeatedly go unanswered or are rejected, Redirect should step back.
+The pattern may be shared with Understand as evidence for a future conversation, but it must not be treated as resistance to overcome.

+The user controls the overall intensity, timing, and channels through which Redirect may appear.

 Failed Redirects

-When repeated redirection strategies fail:

-The project should be proposed for Paused status.

-Redirect stops insisting.

-Understand opens a future conversation about what changed.
+A redirect has failed when the proposed adjustment does not produce a route the user wants or can realistically follow.

+Failure is information.
+Chronicle should not respond by increasing pressure or repeating variations of the same suggestion.

+Instead, it should make the situation explicit and help the user consciously decide what happens next.

+Possible outcomes include:

+Keep the project Active and continue exploring other routes.
+Move the project to Paused for a period of time chosen by the user.
+Move the project to Pending when the user still wants the destination but no viable structure currently fits their life.
-The project returns only when the user chooses to reactivate it.
+Reconsider or abandon the project if the user no longer wants to pursue it.
+Open a conversation with Understand when the repeated difficulty may reveal something worth examining.

+Chronicle does not decide which outcome is correct.
+Its role is to make the consequences and alternatives visible so the user can make the decision consciously.

 Product

-Redirect produces an approved route adjustment, such as:
+Redirect produces a user-approved navigation decision in response to a route that no longer fits, is beginning to fail, or has failed.

+That decision may result in:

+A fragmented step.
-A smaller action.
+A postponed step.

-A different moment.
+A transformed step.

-An alternative action.

 A conscious pause.

-A changed priority.

-A decision to abandon.
+A reprioritization chosen by the user.
+Moving the project to Pending while a viable structure is still being sought.
+Keeping the current route unchanged after considering the available alternatives.
+Abandoning the project consciously.

+Redirect does not need to produce a change every time it appears.
+Sometimes its most valuable outcome is making the situation, tradeoffs, and available routes visible so the user can consciously decide to continue as they are.

-Its deeper effect is continuity: the path can survive change without turning Chronicle into an adversary.
+Its deeper effect is continuity with agency: the project can survive change without Chronicle taking control of its direction.

 Boundaries

 Redirect must never:

-Punish, shame, or use guilt.

-Repeat notifications until the user obeys.

-Change goals, plans, or priorities without approval.

-Assume rest is failure.
+* Punish, shame, guilt, or morally judge the user for changing course, delaying, pausing, or abandoning a project.

-Treat a deviation as evidence about the user's identity.
+* Treat a failed route as evidence that the user has failed.

-Use manipulative engagement techniques.

-Continue insisting when the user demonstrates no current interest.
+* Interpret silence, rejection, or inaction as resistance that must be overcome.
+* Increase pressure, manufacture urgency, or repeatedly reframe the same suggestion until the user accepts it.
+* Change a step, milestone, priority, project state, or destination without the user's approval.
+* Present one proposed route as the only correct way forward when meaningful alternatives exist.
+* Decide what the user should value more when tradeoffs between projects appear.
+* Assume that every period of drift, inactivity, rest, leisure, or unstructured time should be redirected toward a project.
+* Use notifications, rewards, gamification, or persuasive techniques to make Chronicle itself compete for the user's attention.
+* Confuse “I cannot make this fit right now” with “I no longer want this.”
+* Push a project toward Paused, Pending, or Abandoned without making the distinction and consequences visible to the user.
+* Treat keeping the current route unchanged as an invalid decision after the user has consciously considered the alternatives.
+* Continue intervening when repeated signals indicate that Chronicle should step back.

-Operate outside the user's chosen vision.
+* Operate outside projects, goals, or directions the user has chosen to bring into Chronicle.

 4. Reflect